gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   compiles file :file:`x.adb` in syntax-check-only mode.
 You can check a series of files in a single command
   , and can use wild cards to specify such a group of files.
-  Note that you must specify the *-c* (compile only) flag in addition to the *-gnats* flag.
+  Note that you must specify the :switch:`-c` (compile only) flag in addition to the :switch:`-gnats` flag.

-  You may use other switches in conjunction with *-gnats*.
-In particular, *-gnatl* and *-gnatv* are useful to control the format of any generated error messages.
+  You may use other switches in conjunction with :switch:`-gnats`.
+In particular, :switch:`-gnatl` and :switch:`-gnatv` are useful to control the format of any generated error messages.

   When the source file is empty or contains only empty lines and/or comments,